Here’s the new 4K Amazon Fire TV Edition with Dolby Vision

-The Amazon Fire TV Edition with Dolby Vision, as it’s official called, pairs a big-screen television with a slick Fire TV interface backed by Alexa voice commands.
-You can move about the UI hands-free.
+The Amazon Fire TV Edition with Dolby Vision, as it’s officially called, pairs a big-screen television with a slick Fire TV interface backed by Alexa voice commands, and marks the first time we've seen Dolby Vision on an Amazon Fire TV Edition screen.

 The Amazon Fire TV Edition price is listed at: